Opinion | Trump is counting on the Supreme Court to help him steal the election

 There’s one more possibility to consider, one even more disturbing: Republicans at the state level could simply overrule their own voters, declaring that Trump won their state despite what the returns say.
 Since the Constitution says that state legislatures decide the manner in which electors are appointed to the electoral college, this isn’t out of the realm of possibility.

-Barton Gellman of The Atlantic reports that Republicans are already preparing:
+Barton Gellman of the Atlantic reports that Republicans are already preparing:

 According to sources in the Republican Party at the state and national levels, the Trump campaign is discussing contingency plans to bypass election results and appoint loyal electors in battleground states where Republicans hold the legislative majority.
 With a justification based on claims of rampant fraud, Trump would ask state legislators to set aside the popular vote and exercise their power to choose a slate of electors directly.
 The longer Trump succeeds in keeping the vote count in doubt, the more pressure legislators will feel to act before the safe-harbor deadline expires.

-The safe-harbor deadline is December 8, the date by which electors must be appointed (they will formally choose the next president on December 14).
-The chair of the Pennsylvania Republican Party even went on record to Gellman saying that having the state’s legislature simply give Trump its electoral votes is “one of the available legal options” they’re considering.
+The safe-harbor deadline is Dec.
+8, the date by which electors must be appointed (they will formally choose the next president on Dec.
+14).
+The chair of the Pennsylvania Republican Party even went on record to Gellman, saying that having the state’s legislature simply give Trump its electoral votes is “one of the available legal options” they’re considering.

 You might ask, “How could such a thing be constitutional?”
 It’s a good question.
 While the Constitution gives state legislatures the power to determine how electors are chosen, surely the Supreme Court would never allow them to change the manner in which they do so after the election has already taken place.